Last updated: 30 Apr 2023

 Reflectix – Perfect for Added Insulation to Windows

 We have this for our RV for those times when we want to keep the heat in better or keep in the cool air conditioning.
 It really helps a lot.
 It doesn’t have a great R rating but does a good job.
 And it is easy to cut as well. we cut it a bit larger than the windows, and it just sticks in and stays.

 Shower Dispenser for Body Wash and Shampoo

-No need to figure out how to keep your body wash and shampoo bottles from falling over while traveling.
-These gadgets take care of all that.
+You don’t need to worry about your body wash and shampoo bottles falling over while traveling anymore.
+These gadgets take care of everything.